xcom125/Ekstraklasa-Fantasy-Optimizer/README.md

 # Ekstraklasa Fantasy Optimizer (free, local, open-source)

-An ILP-based squad optimizer for LOTTO Fantasy Ekstraklasa 2026/27, in the spirit of [open-fpl-solver](https://github.com/solioanalytics/open-fpl-solver) and the World Cup fantasy tool it inspired.
+An ILP-based squad optimizer for LOTTO Fantasy Ekstraklasa, in the spirit of [open-fpl-solver](https://github.com/solioanalytics/open-fpl-solver) and the World Cup fantasy tool it inspired.
 No paid APIs, no hosting cost — everything runs on your laptop with `pandas` + `PuLP` (which bundles the